awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 Objects and scope
 -----------------

-\o2 objects frequently take inputs which are of the form of a reference to a smaller object.
+O\ :sub:`2`\ scl objects frequently take inputs which are of the form of a reference to a smaller object.
 This is particularly convenient because it allows a lot of flexibility, while providing a certain degree of safety.
 In many cases, the user retains the